n0m4official/Aviation-load-calculator/README.md

 ---

+## Disclaimer

-**Disclaimer:** This tool is for educational and reference purposes only.
+This tool is for educational and reference purposes only.
 Always verify calculations and consult official aircraft documentation before flight.